Placement Exams and Assessments

 - Department of Chemistry initial chemistry assessment

-- Required for students planning to take any chemistry class this year, regardless of any AP or IB Chemistry credit you have earned
+- Required for all students planning to take any chemistry class in 2022–23, whether or not they have earned credit via AP or IB examination.

 - Department of Chemistry placement exam